Environmental guidance for your business in Northern Ireland & Scotland

 Where fuels or oil cause an environmental incident, the responsibility for that incident rests with the person or business who has control of them, irrespective of who owns them.

-If you store any kind of oil on your premises you may need to comply with the Oil Storage Regulations.
+If you store any kind of oil on your premises you may need to comply with Regulations for Oil Storage.

 Your environmental regulator can serve on you an 'anti pollution works notice' if your site gives rise to, or is at risk of giving rise to, pollution of surface waters or groundwater.
 This notice will require you to undertake remedial action.